Driver C

 Use observation and information to turn doing into learning

 To achieve equity at scale, learning leaders use measurement to uncover opportunities—large and small—to improve services so that they meet the needs of every young person, family, and community.
 Measurement makes visible how, for whom, and under what conditions your strategies and approaches work, or if they work at all.
-Integrated fully and seamlessly into everyone’s standard work, measurement continually gauges whether you deliver equitable services and processes throughout the system.
+Integrated fully and seamlessly into everyone’s standard work, measurement continually gauges whether you deliver equitable services and processes throughout your system.

 I believe that we reveal values in where we look and how we tell.